pitininja/select-mania/README.md

 #### selected

-Any selected option element will be set as selected value.
+Any selected option element will be set as selected value, unless the `empty` option is enabled.

 ```html
 <option value="1" selected>Item</option>